julianbuettner/bullrs/README.md

 Some things I love about BullMQ:
 - Leveraging the efficiency and reliability of Redis
-- Retrial of jobs, with configured backoff
+- Retrial of jobs, with configurable backoff
 - Taking a look at failed and completed jobs, with logs and failure reason
 - Ease of use

 ## Relation to BullMQ
 This library can be used completely without a BullMQ instance.
-However, it works exactly the same way, thereby using established, well tested patterns and it also reuses the same lua of BullMQ to be executed on the Redis server.
-It also ensures interoperability with BullMQ.
+However, it works exactly the same way, thereby using established, well tested patterns and it also uses the same lua script of BullMQ to be executed on the Redis server.
+This way it ensures interoperability with BullMQ.
 Projects having producers and workers in BullMQ (TypeScript / JavaScript) can slowly migrate to Rust based BullRS producers and workers.

 ## BullRS
 BullRS is async and builds on the tokio runtime.
-We always target interoperability with the newest BullMQ version, but most things are expected to be backwards compatible in both ways.
+I always target interoperability with the newest BullMQ version, but most things are expected to be backwards compatible in both ways.

-Priorities of our values:
+Priorities:
 - 1. Reliability
-    - everything should work exactly as expected and no job should ever be dropped
+    - everything should work exactly as expected and no job should ever be lost
 - 2. Ease of use
     - beginner friendly, sensible defaults and hard to misuse
 - 3. Performance